 see, for example, equation (6.1.24) in \citet{priestley1981spectral}.
 In the case of covariance stationary processes with continuous spectral densities, it is well known that the periodogram is an asymptotically unbiased estimator of the spectral density at $\omega$ \citep[see equation (6.2.12) in][]{priestley1981spectral}.

 Given the results of Proposition \ref{p:period}, in the case of long-cycle processes, we are interested in the spectrum near the origin at frequencies of the form $\omega_n=h/n$ for a constant $h\in\mathbb{R}$.
 Suppose that $\{y_{n,t}\}$ is generated according to the DGP in equation \eqref{eq:DGP_n} with the roots as in Assumption \ref{a:roots}.
-Assume also that $\{u_t\}$ are serially uncorrelated with a zero mean and the variance $\sigma^2_u$.
+Assume also that $\{u_t\}$ are serially uncorrelated with a zero mean and variance $\sigma^2_u$.
 In this case, the spectral density of $\{y_t\}$, denoted $f_n(\omega)$, satisfies\footnote{See the proof of Proposition \ref{p:EI}.}

-We show below that, in the case of long-cycle processes and near the origin frequencies, the periodogram is a biased estimator. \begin{proposition} Suppose that $\{y_{n,t}\}$ is generated according to equation \eqref{eq:DGP_n} and Assumption \ref{a:roots}, and $\{u_t\}$ are serially uncorrelated with a zero mean and the variance $\sigma^2_u>0$.
-Then for a constant $h$, the periodogram of $\{y_{n,t}\}$ satisfies
+We show in the following that, in the case of long-cycle processes and near the origin frequencies, the periodogram is a biased estimator. \begin{proposition} Suppose that $\{y_{n,t}\}$ is generated according to equation \eqref{eq:DGP_n} and Assumption \ref{a:roots}, and $\{u_t\}$ are serially uncorrelated with a zero mean and the variance $\sigma^2_u>0$.
+Then, for a constant $h$, the periodogram of $\{y_{n,t}\}$ satisfies